planningcenter/developers/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Related Product**
-Which application(s) is this feature related to?
+Which product is this feature related to?
 <!-- Pick one: Check-Ins, Giving, Groups, People, Services, Resources, Webhooks -->

 <!-- PLEASE DO NOT INCLUDE YOUR CLIENT ID, APPLICATION ID, OR SECRET IN THIS ISSUE.
 WE WILL REVOKE YOUR TOKEN IF YOU DO. -->